ModECI/MDF/docs/README.md

 ## Node

-A self contained unit of evaluation receiving input from other Nodes on <a href="#inputport">InputPort</a>s.
-The values from these are processed via a number of Functions and one or more final values are calculated on the <a href="#outputport">OutputPort</a>s
+A self-contained unit of evaluation receiving input from other Nodes on <a href="#inputport">InputPort</a>s.
+The values from these are processed via several functions and one or more final values are calculated on the <a href="#outputport">OutputPort</a>s

 ### Allowed parameters
 <table>